 Let’s talk pricing first.
 In the previous report, 24% of respondents stated their budget restrictions were the biggest challenge when implementing dashboards, with 45% placing it in their top three concerns.
 We can see why – the price of current BI tools can be quite astronomical to be brutally honest, with lots of different licenses needed and large upfront costs.
 Many research agencies simply don’t have that level of capital to invest at the beginning of the year.
 Iris is priced on a per project basis which allows the cost to be offset within a project’s budget.So rather than having to go through the rigmarole of spending the IT department’s budget, the cost can come out of the project budget.

 When it comes to the issue of complexity, it seems to be a common problem – in the previous report, dashboards had the lowest mean score in terms of ease of use amongst the different visual presentation formats.
 This also comes as no surprise as current dashboard tools can have a steep learning curve making them difficult to use – this is why we’ve focused on the simplicity and ease of use when developing Iris.
 With the upcoming release of Iris, we are offering the industry something truly unique in this reporting area – an online, interactive dashboard creation tool built for purpose for market researchers.
 Without the need for coding or programming wizardry, which won’t bankrupt the company to buy into!

 I’d be happy to give you a sneak peek of Iris – just drop me a line.

-If you would like to talk with Russ about any charting, reporting or data visualization project you have, his email is email@example.com.
-Or you can fill out the form below and we’ll be in touch.
+If you would like someone about any charting, reporting or data visualization project you have, please fill out the form below and someone will be in touch.